-- 2.3.2 The Trustee recognises that the Scheme is exposed to investment, funding and operational risks and its approach is to integrate management of those risks throughout the business.
-USSIM, as the Trustee's principal investment adviser, gives quantitative and qualitative consideration to these risks, to the extent they apply, when advising on investment policy, strategic asset allocation and investment strategy and on manager and fund selection where applicable. - 2.3.3 In setting and reviewing the Scheme's investment strategy at least annually, the Trustee and the investment committee assess the key risks relevant to the DB section.
-These risks include: asset-liability (matching) risk, market risk, credit risk, longevity risk, currency risk, returns of the Scheme's investments relative to Reference Portfolio, liquidity risk, operational risk and the strength of the employer covenant. - 2.3.4 The overall investment risk taken by the Trustee is diversified across a range of different investment opportunities, which in aggregate are expected to provide excess return relative to gilts over time.
-USSIM aims to diversify the asset allocation exposures geographically, by asset class and across active management strategies, to achieve outperformance relative to the Reference Portfolio over the long term, with similar or lower risk. - 2.3.5 The Trustee has put in place a structure both to monitor these risks and to take action to mitigate them when the Trustee believes it appropriate to do so.
-The role of USSIM is key here in providing the Trustee with regular quantitative and qualitative assessments of all of the investment-related risks detailed in paragraph 2.3.3 and in implementing appropriate mitigation strategies within its delegated mandate.
+- 2.3.2 The Trustee recognises that the Scheme is exposed to investment, covenant, funding and operational risks and its approach is to integrate management of these risks throughout the business consistently with the IRMF.
+USSIM, as the Trustee's principal investment adviser, gives consideration to these risks, to the extent they apply, when advising on investment policy, strategic asset allocation and investment strategy and on manager and fund selection where applicable. - 2.3.3 In setting and reviewing the Scheme's investment strategy at least annually, the Trustee Board and the Investment Committee assess the key risks relevant to the DB section, including asset-liability (matching), market, credit, longevity, currency, liquidity and operational risks, as well as variability of returns on the Scheme's investments and the strength of the employer covenant. - 2.3.4 The overall investment risk taken by the Trustee is diversified across a range of different investment opportunities, which in aggregate are expected to provide excess return relative to liability-hedging assets over time.
+USSIM aims to diversify the asset allocation exposures geographically, by asset class and across active management strategies, to meet the Trustee's investment risk and return objectives. - 2.3.5 The Trustee has put in place a structure both to monitor these risks and to take action to mitigate them when the Trustee believes it appropriate to do so.
+The role of USSIM is key here in providing the Trustee with regular assessments of all relevant investment-related risks and in implementing appropriate mitigation strategies.